-Ex-Trump lawyer Cohen testifies Trump told him to commit a crime
+Cohen testifies Trump told him to commit crime by paying off women

 The probe also led to a referral from Mueller about Cohen to federal prosecutors in New York who began their own probe of the longtime Trump lawyer.

-Trump has repeatedly denied any collusion and has called the Mueller investigation a “witch hunt”.
-Russia has denied meddling in the election though U.S. intelligence agencies have concluded Moscow interfered.
+Trump has repeatedly denied any collusion and has called the Mueller investigation a “witch hunt.”
+Russia has denied meddling in the election, though U.S. intelligence agencies have concluded Moscow interfered.
 Mueller has also brought indictments against 12 Russian intelligence officers in the hacking of Democratic National Committee emails.

 Cohen’s plea deal includes a possible sentence of up to five years and three months in prison, Judge William Pauley III said during the hearing.
 Pauley scheduled sentencing for Dec.
 12 and set bail at $500,000.